 Will HMRC be interested in this?

-Unsurprisingly, it's quite possible that they will.
-Because dividends can be taxed, HMRC will take a look at why the dividend wasn't taken by person 2.
-If it is found that the company wouldn't have had the funds available to pay out all the dividends unless a shareholder waived their rights then the company could be investigated further.
+HMRC may take a look at why the dividend wasn't taken by person 2.
+If it is found that the company wouldn't have had the funds available to pay out all the dividends unless a shareholder waived their rights, then the company could be investigated further.

 Scenario 2 - One person waives their rights and the other two take an increased amount